Florida sees snowfall as winter weather grips East Coast

 Freezing rain turned to snow on Wednesday afternoon in east Georgia and South Carolina and was making its way into parts of North Carolina, according to the Weather Channel.

-Power outages affected tens of thousands in the South on Thursday, and by the evening there were still more than 12,400 Georgia Power customers, more than 10,200 Florida Power & Light customers and more than 2,700 South Carolina Electric & gas customers affected.
+Power outages affected tens of thousands in the South.
+As of Wednesday evening there were still more than 12,400 Georgia Power customers, more than 10,200 Florida Power & Light customers and more than 2,700 South Carolina Electric & Gas customers affected, the utilities reported.

-Forecasts showed possible snow stretching from Tallahassee to Jacksonville Wednesday morning, but Tallahassee was forecast to see the most snowfall — about 0.7 inches expected.
-By 8:30 a.m.
-Wednesday, the National Weather Service office in Tallahassee measured 0.1 inches of snowfall — the first measurable amount in the area since 1989.
+Tallahassee, Florida, measured 0.1 inches of snow Wednesday morning, in the first measurable amount in the area since 1989, the National Weather Service said.

 A winter storm watch issued Tuesday by the NWS was the first that Tallahassee had received in almost four years.
 Although Florida's panhandle saw snow in December, this latest bitter blast left many awestruck with the rare weather event.